 Carolyn Lentz, MA., Registered Psychologist is licensed through the College of Alberta Psychologists.
 She has been registered since 2002.
 Her professional affiliations include the Psychologists’ Association of Alberta and the Canadian Psychological Association.

-Carolyn specializes in relationship counselling (marital, couple’s) and adult individual counselling.
+Carolyn specializes in adult individual counselling.
 She treats the following issues: depression, anxiety, grief/loss, domestic violence, family-of-origin issues, addictions, trauma, relationship distress, and work burn-out.

 Bachelor of Arts, Psychology, University of Alberta, 1990

 Master of Arts, Counselling Psychology, Pacifica Graduate Institute, California, USA, 1998

 Certified Hakomi Therapist, Hakomi Mindful Somatic Psychotherapy, Hakomi Institute, USA, 2014

 AEDP (Accelerated Experiential Dynamic Psychotherapy)

 This year, Carolyn will be deepening her training through the following:

 As you read this, the specifics of my training may be of particular interest and relevance to you, but it may not.
 Often what determines a ‘fit’ is much more fundamental.